remore/virtual_module/README.md

 ![Benchmarking results](https://raw.githubusercontent.com/remore/virtual_module/master/doc/assets/benchmark-result-of-word2vec-performance.png "Graphs of average execution time vs filesize of training data(Ubuntu16)")

+(Since Benchmarking is still on going, a few score values are still 0 but it's not a bug.
+I will update the graph once I get correct value for this.)

 Of course the vector binary file format generated through VirtualModule is compatible with original C implementation:

 ```